vdhamer/SwiftLee-Aggregator/.github/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Usage
+## Usage and features
-When you launch the app, and it will list all currently available posts on SwiftLee's site.
+When you launch the app, it will list all posts on SwiftLee's site.
+The first time may take a few seconds.

-The Search field allows you to filter the available posts.
-It searches the title fields only; it does not search the actual post text or keywords.
+The Search field allows you to filter the list of posts.
+It searches the title fields only; it does not search the post's full text or keywords.

 If you click on an post's entry on the list, it will load the actual post in a browser tab.

-The app keeps track on which posts you have opened using a database (Core Data).
-At the moment, you can't "unread" a post.
-But you can clear the on-device database by removing and reinstalling the app.
+It will also mark the entry as "read" (using Core Data).

+You can toggle the read/unread status by swiping the entry to the left and tapping the opened/closed envelope button.

+You can mark interesting items with a star (swipe to the left).
+And you can remove the star rating at any time in a similar way.

 <p align="right">(<a href="#top">back to top</a>)</p>